 - Train: the modern train station Katowice Dworzec PKP connects the city with Krakow (travel time: 2 hours) and Warsaw (travel time: 2,5 hours).
 You can also catch a train from Prague to Katowice (travel time: 5 hours).

-- Bus: due to repair work on the train tracks around Prague, we traveled by bus from Prague to Katowice and arrived at Dworzec Autobusowy Katowice (travel time: 7 hours, Flixbus).
+- Bus: there is a bus from Prague to Katowice (travel time: 7 hours, Flixbus).
 There are also bus connections between Warsaw (travel time: 4,5 hours) and Krakow (travel time: 1,5 hours).
-By the way, the bus station of Katowice looks more like a parking lot than a proper bus station.
+By the way, the bus station of Katowice (name: Dworzec Autobusowy Katowice) looks more like a parking lot than a proper bus station.